 Welcome to the Accreditation 2017 Home Page

 From 2008-2010, the University of Alaska Anchorage completed the process to renew our institutional accreditation with the Northwest Commission on Colleges and Universities.
 This renewal was completed as the university participated as a pilot institution in developing new accreditation standards and processes for the region.
 The pilot took place on a compressed schedule, completing seven years of reports and site visits over 2009 and 2010.
 Now that this pilot process is complete, UAA enters the new process.
-Please read on for more information about the timeline under the new process.
+Read on to find out more about the timeline for the current cycle.

 Current Accreditation Status Update